lnshewmo/School_District_Analysis/README.md

 -  Smaller school size also correlates with higher average scores and passing percentages.

 -  Charter schools have only slightly higher average test scores, but show stronger passing percentages over District schools.
-Sorting the school summary table by size, you can
+Reviewing the School Summary table, Charter schools also correspond to smaller student populations.

-The 9th grade THS student population is a small subset of the whole district and removing that data did not create significant changes in any of the data summaries.
-It remains the second top school in overall passing percentages.
+-  The 9th grade THS student population is a small subset of the whole district and removing that data did not create significant changes in any of the data summaries.
+THS remains the second top school in overall passing percentages.

-Changes in the analysis after THS 9th grade scores were removed.
-1.
-2.
-3.
-4.